Incubeta/pub-assignment-marketing-software-developer/README.md

    - Can get a list of hotels from the endppoint 'catalog/v1/inventory/hotels'
    - Can get information of a specific hotel on 'catalog/v1/inventory/hotels/${id}'
 3. Create proper exception handling
-4. Create code that illustrate the working of the classes
+4. Create an example script that illustrates the working of the classes by instantiating them

 ## Assignment 2
 In this assignement you will be integrating the functionality that you've created in assignment 1 into